-Our bond debt service is paid from a combination of property tax revenues and operating revenues from the Utility Fund.
-Of the approximate \$430,420 needed to satisfy our bond debt in the current fiscal year, approximately \$372,000 (86%) was funded from ad valorem taxes, \$56,000 (13%) from the Utility Fund, and approximately \$2,402 (1%) from interest earned on investments.
+Our bond debt service is paid from property tax revenues and operating revenues from the Utility Fund.
+Of the approximate \$432,125 needed to satisfy our bond debt in the current fiscal year, approximately \$375,000 (86%) was funded from ad valorem taxes, \$56,000 (13%) from the Utility Fund, and approximately \$1,125 (1%) from interest earned on investments.

-The City's total bonded debt service for FY22 is \$432,118, which includes \$415,000 in principal and \$17,118 in interest.
+The City's total bonded debt service for FY23 is \$428,610, including \$420,000 in principal and \$8,610 in interest.
 Please find below the first draft of the FY22 Debt Service Fund budget.
-The proposed budget reflects increasing the amount of income generated from ad valorem taxes by approximately \$3,700.
-Approximately \$2,600 is due to decreased earnings from interest earnings.
+The proposed budget for FY23 reflects decreases in both ad valorem tax income and transfers into the Fund from the Utility Fund.
+The main reason for these decreases is the utilization of approximately \$13,000 in the fund balance anticipated to be carried over from FY22.
+Since we will be making the final principal and interest payment on our bond issue next fiscal year, the Debt Service account will be closed out, and all funds must be dispersed.